Is a Hypo-allergenic landscape possible?

 Can you make your garden less irritating to your allergies?

-Yes – and garden and planting design can help you drastically change your environment so you feel better.
+Yes (to all of the above) – and garden and planting design can help you drastically change your environment so you feel better.

 If you suffer from allergies you likely have a particular allergy season that is worse for you.
 For many it is certain times in the spring when pollen counts spike for a plant that lives in your ecosystem.
 For others (like me) it is fall and winter with mold and the pollutants of recycled interior air.
 Whatever it is, the more you can hone in on the culprit and eliminate or reduce these allergens from your garden and surroundings the better.
 The design of your garden can play a significant role in an allergy sufferers battle to breath.